-As the Lancet Global Health Commission on High-Quality Health Systems asserted, user experience - in addition to health outcomes, confidence in the health system and system competence - is a key indicator that health systems should measure and report.
-Launched at the 2023 International Maternal and Newborn Health Conference, the joint ENAP/EPMM framework - Every Newborn Action Plan (ENAP)/ Ending Preventable Maternal Mortality (EPMM) - recognizes 'community engagement' and 'patient and user-reported outcomes on care' as critical elements of respectful and responsive quality care and promoting the health of women and newborns.
+As the Lancet Global Health Commission on High-Quality Health Systems asserted, user experience-in addition to health outcomes, confidence in the health system and system competence-is a key indicator that health systems should measure and report.
 Health systems should consider the needs, experiences and preferences of those seeking care and their right to be treated with respect.

-"Women know best what they need and that they should be heard, for shared health outcomes."
+"Women know best what they need and that they should be heard,"for shared health outcomes."